-The Audit Committee of the Board of Directors operates pursuant to an Audit Committee Charter, which was most recently reviewed by the Committee in October 2019.
+The Audit Committee of the Board of Directors operates pursuant to an Audit Committee Charter, which was most recently reviewed by the Committee in October 2020 and amended in January 2021.
 The Charter is posted on the Company's website (www.bbinsurance.com) in the "Corporate Governance" section of the "Investor Relations" tab, under "Key Documents."